DOI-ONRR/doi-extractives-data/_how-it-works/lease-process-onshore.md

 * Perform an initial review of nominated lands to determine if the lands are available.
 * Create an initial list of parcels, consolidating requests into lease units.
-* Send parcel lists to BLM field offices or to the surface managing agency (SMA), as appropriate.
+* Send parcel lists to BLM field offices or to the surface management agency (SMA), as appropriate.
 SMAs must approve the lease and provide stipulations.

 ## Lease sale